-Notwithstanding, copies of a subscriber's private key may be archived in a certification authority or by the subscriber and restored to usage.
-This operation may be carried out in two manners:

-- a subscriber may generate a symmetric key, use it for private key encryption and submit to a certification authority the encrypted private key (symmetric key stored by the subscriber) or the symmetric key (encrypted private key is stored by the subscriber) in a safe manner, - a subscriber submits, in a safe manner, a private key to a certification authority, which stores it in secure Electronic Vault.
+Notwithstanding, copies of a subscriber's private key may be by the subscriber and restored to usage.
+A subscriber may generate a symmetric key, use it for private key encryption and submit to a certification authority the encrypted private key (symmetric key stored by the subscriber) or the symmetric key (encrypted private key is stored by the subscriber) in a safe manner.